 - 50.7 oz water tank

 - 3-second heat-up time

-This machine is a collaboration between Nespresso and Breville.
-Nespresso provides convenience and simplicity of the pods, while Breville does the manufacturing, giving its recognizable stainless steel design, powerful thermocoil heating system, and automatic steam wand technology.
+The Creatista Plus is a collaboration between Nespresso and Breville.
+Nespresso provides convenience and simplicity of the pods.
+Breville does the manufacturing, which gives the Creatista Plus recognizable Breville stainless steel design, powerful thermocoil heating system, and automatic steam wand technology.

-The standout feature of this line is the automatic steam wand.
+The standout feature of the Creatista line is the automatic steam wand.
 Creatista Plus comes equipped with a swivel frothing arm and temperature sensor to precisely froth milk.
 You place the milk pitcher on the temperature sensor under the frothing wand, and the machine will do the frothing.
-No need to fumble with the pitcher and the Creatista has 11 settings for any texture you desire.
+No need to fumble with the pitcher.
+Moreover, the Creatista has 11 settings for any texture you desire.

-This espresso machine comes with Breville’s ThermoJet heating system to make eight specialty beverages and has programmable settings for each one.
+This espresso machine comes with Breville’s ThermoJet heating system.
+It can make eight specialty beverages and has programmable settings for each one.

 Automatic milk frothing with auto-clean feature